 What to Pack for an African Safari

-What to Pack for an African Safari is vastly different than packing for just about any other trip, and it’s often a challenge for first time safari goers.
+What to Pack for an African Safari is vastly different from packing for just about any other trip, and it’s often a challenge for first-time safari goers.
 Not only do most safari goers have weight restrictions on bush flights (a typical weight restriction is 15 kilograms or 33 pounds total per person, including camera equipment and carry-ons), but you also have the challenge of knowing which types of clothes to wear on safari are appropriate.

 Preparing What to Pack for an African Safari

 What to Pack for an African Safari isn’t just about the clothing, either.
-There’s a lot of little quirky things about traveling to Sub-Saharan Africa that you need to know before you go.
-We either got tips in advance from the awesome safari companies we went with, or learned about various policies along the way.
+There are a lot of little quirky things about travelling to Sub-Saharan Africa that you need to know before you go.
+We either got tips in advance from the awesome safari companies we went with or learned about various policies along the way.

 We break everything down for you below with further explanation, but your packing list for safari should include the following essentials and will work no matter if you need a 2-day or 2-week safari packing list: